premail/premail/README.md

 This project gives you a structure and workflow in which you can create different email designs in MJML, then create individual emails based on those designs from the command-line.
-Even if you're not a command-line wizard, the tools included will make creating and managing the code files for your emails vastly simpler.
+The tools included will make creating and managing the code files for your emails vastly simpler.

 When you're done, you'll have an `index.html` file (and plain-text `index.txt` file, if you've chosen the text option) that is optimized to render correctly in